yanghoon/obsidian-workspace/Blog/Packaging of Web Application.md

 # Overview

-Think about simple web application using Spring
+Think about simple web application using Spring Boot and some frontend framework that build as static resources.

 |Category|Frontend|Backend|Note|
 |-|-|-|-|